python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

 -  If relevant:

    - Added new constants at :mod:`telegram.constants` and shortcuts to them as class variables
-   - Link new and existing constants in docstrings instead of hard coded number and strings
+   - Link new and existing constants in docstrings instead of hard-coded numbers and strings
    - Add new message types to :attr:`telegram.Message.effective_attachment`
    - Added new handlers for new update types